documentcloud/documentcloud/app/views/help/troubleshooting.markdown

 # Noise in Documents

 Ever so very occasionally, we find that documents containing government redactions will look like they're covered in a dark gray fog of pixels.
-GraphicsMagick, which we use to break out images of each page in your document, seems to sometimes smear these redactions across the page.
+[GraphicsMagick][], which we use to break out images of each page in your document, seems to sometimes smear these redactions across the page.
 We've found that re-saving a document in Acrobat or Preview can fix this.
 If that isn't working, [let us know][] and we'll help you figure it out.

 # No Text At All